TheBlackfreak/alx-system_engineering-devops/0x00-shell_basics/README.md

-A code to display current directory contents in long formatt, user and group IDs and hidden files
+A script that creates a directory named my_first_directory in the /tmp/ directory